 The buoyant face with the neatly tied hair is festooned with a heavy metal chaplet or ‘Dumpins‘ threaded with blue beads that rest on their head like a tiara.

-As per a marriage custom of the Nyishis, the bridegroom’s family gifts a number of Mithuns (Gayal, descent of Indian gaur or bison) as a gesture of asking the bride’s hand from her family or as a gesture of fixing the marriage.
-In another custom when the bride’s family comes to the groom’s house, they gift precious artifacts and necklaces of beads usually found in the Himalayas.
+As per a marriage custom of the Nyishis, the bridegroom’s family gifts a number of Mithuns (Indian gaur or bison) as a gesture of asking the bride’s hand from her family or as a gesture of fixing the marriage.
+In another custom when the bride’s family comes to the groom’s house, they gift precious artefacts and necklaces of beads usually found in the Himalayas.
 The cost of these precious jewels varies from 3000 INR to 8 Lakh INR.
 The gift is given based on the financial capabilities of the family.
 Surprisingly, gold jewelry is not in trend even till now and probably, the gold doesn’t even hold much cultural value for the tribes of North East India.

 This is how a ceremonial couple looks like.
 The girls either wear a plain cloth or a draping with red designs.
 Many a time, the plain cloth is also decorated with woolen pom-poms.